kidd1492/note_summarizer/README.md

 ## Output:

-- CSV reports are saved in the root directory with details about the analyzed files.
+- CSV reports are saved in the csv_file directory with details about the analyzed files.

 ## Process CSV Data: